-- The SIAC Battery Test is located in the assembly area at the start of the route to the start so competitors can check their dibber (and deal with any problems) well before they enter the start area. - A SIAC Off control has been placed adjacent to the battery test control (The battery test switches the control on).
+- The SIAC Battery Test is located in the assembly area at the start of the route to the start so competitors can check their card (and deal with any problems) well before they enter the start area. - A SIAC Test control has been placed after the Check control at the start.